 Procurement begins in knowing what technology you’ll be needing for your business.
 What materials do you need for your enterprise to run?
 What investments do you need to make to produce both high quality and quantity of products and services?
 When everything has been listed, determine who your sources will be for these materials or software.
 Choose suppliers who can smoothly work for you in the long run.
 Consider their location and past services.
 For hardware that needs updating or physical check-ups, you need a reachable provider.
 Seal the procurement with a legal document from your chosen providers.
 This is for a smooth flow of your partnership.

 Deployment in IT business doesn’t stop with possessing your materials physically or virtually.
 It also means getting your hardware or software running properly in your office or working space.
 Install, test, or make necessary changes for a well-ordered series of business.
 Arrange your materials where they’re accessible to you and your staff.
-An organized working environment leads to productivity and efficiency.
+An organized working environment leads to better productivity and efficiency.

 You need to designate the right resources to the right people in your staff.
 Your staff must be at least knowledgeable of the basic troubleshooting on the materials they’re assigned with.